BenAuer2021/Simulation-Of-Nuclear-Medicine-Imaging-Systems-Scintigraphy-SPECT/README.md

 /gate/random/verbose 1
 ```

 Now we start the simulation.
 We can specify a time slice, this will be the time for  each head position in step-and-shoot acquitions.
 In this example we use 40 seconds per projection.
 We then set a start and stop time.
-Here we was 32 projections per head so 1280 seconds.
+Here we used 32 projections per head so 1280 seconds.

 ```ruby
 ############################### START ################################